How to Choose a Web Host and Find the Best Hosting Service

 - Single WordPress.
 Suited for small websites, the plan costs $1.99/month and allows you to create a single website.
 It comes with 30 GB of storage and 100 GB of bandwidth.

 - WordPress Starter.
 Recommended for personal WordPress websites.
-For $2.99/month, create up to 100 websites, and get 100 GB of disk space, pre-installed free Jetpack plugin, and unlimited bandwidth.
+For $3.99/month, create up to 100 websites, and get 100 GB of disk space, pre-installed free Jetpack plugin, and unlimited bandwidth.

 - Business WordPress.
-This plan is primarily optimized for small to medium-sized businesses and costs $7.99/month.
+This plan is primarily optimized for small to medium-sized businesses and costs $6.99/month.
 Some of its notable features include 200 GB of disk space, free CDN, and daily backups.

 - WordPress Pro.
 You’ll get 200 GB of disk space, Jetpack Personal, and all of the previously mentioned perks at $11.59/month.

-In this article, we have discussed the factors worth keeping in mind when choosing a web hosting provider:
+In this article, we have discussed the factors worth keeping in mind when choosing a web hosting provider for starting a website or creating a blog:

 - Storage and bandwidth.
 It’s essential that the provider gives you enough space to store all your files.
 Also, unmetered bandwidth helps guarantee that your website can handle high traffic.